 © sorrapongs — stock.adobe.com

-Soybean is a herbaceous crop high in vitamins, minerals and other substances that bring great health benefits to women and men.
-Soybeans can be boiled or stewed and eaten sprouted.
+Soybeans are the fruits of a herbaceous crop with a high content of vitamins, minerals and other substances that bring enormous health benefits to women and men.
+Soybeans can be boiled or stewed and consumed sprouted.

-Soy is a unique ingredient from which many other soy products are made: milk, cereals, butter, flour, meat, pasta, sauces, asparagus, tofu, edamame, yubu.
-All this is included in the diet and, and therefore is appreciated by people who are trying to keep themselves in shape.
-At the same time, it is worth knowing what harm soybeans and products from them can cause and what are the contraindications to their use.
+Soy is a unique ingredient from which many other soy products are made: milk, cereals, butter, flour, meat, pasta, sauces, asparagus, tofu, edamame, yuba.
+All this is included in the diet and, therefore, is valued by people trying to keep themselves in shape.
+At the same time, it is worth knowing what harm soybeans and products made from them can cause and what are the contraindications to their use.
 You will learn about all this and much more from our article.

-The calorie content of soybeans can vary.
-This has to do with how the product was processed.
-Beans can be boiled, fried or stewed with other ingredients such as meat and vegetables.
-There is a difference in the number of calories of boiled, fresh, fried beans.
-In some cases, this difference is significant.
+The calorie content of soybeans may vary.
+This is due to the kind of processing the product was subjected to.
+Beans can be boiled, fried, or stewed with other ingredients, such as meat and vegetables.
+There is a difference in the number of calories in boiled, fresh, and fried beans.
+In some cases this difference is significant.

 © aki — stock.adobe.com

-The table provides data on the total number of calories per 100 g and the nutritional value of soybeans of different types.
+The table provides data on the total number of calories per 100 g and the nutritional value of different types of soybeans.

-The most high-calorie fried beans: they have almost three times more calories than boiled beans, four times more than sprouted soybeans, and a little over 100 more than fresh ones.
+Fried beans have the highest calorie content: they contain almost three times more calories than boiled beans, four times more than sprouted soybeans, and a little more than 100 more than fresh beans.
 That is, the calorie content of soy will directly depend on the form in which it is planned to be consumed.

-Products made from soy are often included in the diet due to their low calorie content.
-However, there are those in which there are a lot of calories.
-To know which products will not add weight, and which, on the contrary, will negatively affect the figure, we will provide you with a table with indicators.
+Products made from soy are often included in diets due to their low calorie content.
+However, there are also those that contain a lot of calories.
+To know which foods will not add weight, and which, on the contrary, will negatively affect your figure, we will provide you with a table with indicators.

-Soy products are a good substitute for milk, meat, flour, and pasta.
-For example, soy flour has 291 calories, while wheat has 342, soy paste has 197 calories, and wheat has 344.
-Consider the calorie content of fresh, boiled, and roasted beans.
+Soy products are a good replacement for milk, meat, flour, and pasta.
+For example, soy flour contains 291 kcal, while wheat flour contains 342, soy paste contains 197 kilocalories, and wheat paste contains 344.
+Consider the caloric content of fresh, boiled and fried beans.

-The beneficial properties of soy are related to its chemical composition.
+The beneficial properties of soy are associated with its chemical composition.
 The product has a beneficial effect on human health due to the fact that the plant contains many vitamins, minerals, amino acids and other nutrients.
-Each substance affects a particular system or organ, and in combination they become the basis for health and well-being.
+Each substance affects one or another system or organ, and together they become the basis for health and excellent well-being.

 So, what is soy rich in?